Properties and Transformations of Weingarten Surfaces: Transformations

 $i=1,2$.
 Note that by assumption $k_1$ and $k_2$ are not identically equal to $-a/b$, hence equation (\ref{eq: transformed equ canal.}) is satisfied on all finite parts of $\mathfrak{R}(\widetilde{\mathcal{S}})$.
-Since $\Lambda_1^2=1$ however, equation (\ref{eq: transformed equ canal.}) implies at least one of the principle curvatures of $\widetilde{\mathcal{S}}$ must be identically zero, implying one of the principle curvatures of $\mathcal{S}$ takes the constant value $-c/d$ which is a contradiction.
+Since $\Lambda_1^2=1$ however, equation (\ref{eq: transformed equ canal.}) implies at least one of the principal curvatures of $\widetilde{\mathcal{S}}$ must be identically zero, implying one of the principal curvatures of $\mathcal{S}$ takes the constant value $-c/d$ which is a contradiction.
+Now consider the more general case that $K$ vanishes on parts of $\mathcal{S}$ and let